-Javier Patiño Loira joined the department of Spanish and Portuguese at UCLA in 2017, after receiving his PhD from Princeton University.
+Javier Patiño Loira joined the Department of Spanish and Portuguese at UCLA in 2017, after receiving his PhD from Princeton University.
 He has published articles and book chapters on a variety of topics connected with early modern Spain and Italy.
-These include the formation of libraries, educational theory, translation, and the development of the notion of interiority.
+These include literature and science, the formation of libraries, education, translation, and the development of the notion of interiority.

 Since September 2014, Javier has been part of the Diversifying the Classics project, directed by Prof. Barbara Fuchs at UCLA.
-As a regular member of the project’s Comedia in Translation and Performance working group, he has co-translated several early modern Hispanic plays.
+As a member of the project’s Comedia in Translation and Performance working group, he has co-translated eight seventeenth-century Hispanic plays into English.

 Education